-Our physicians have performed many outpatient knee procedures safely.
+Our physicians have performed many outpatient unicompartmental knee procedures safely.
 However, there are potential complications associated with any surgery.
-Following are some of the possible complications which are associated with knee replacement surgery, and precautions to help prevent them:
+Following are some of the possible complications which are associated with uni knee surgery, and precautions to help prevent them:

 Infection